-In accordance with S.14 of the Cabinet Ministers’ and Opposition Leaders’ Expenses Review and Accountability Act, 2002, leaders and leaders’ staff reviewable expenses are scheduled under the Freedom of Information and Protection of Privacy Act.
+In accordance with S.14 of the Cabinet Ministers’ and Opposition Leaders’ Expenses Review and Accountability Act, 2002 (external site), leaders and leaders’ staff reviewable expenses are scheduled under the Freedom of Information and Protection of Privacy Act.
 Copies of these reviewable expenses, including supporting documentation, are also provided to the Integrity Commissioner.

 Toronto accommodation: special circumstances